-\textbf{Disentangling in unsupervised neural networks}.
+\textbf{Disentanglement in unsupervised neural networks}.
 We now consider unsupervised learning, i.e. \( \train = \{ \vx \} \), where \( \vx \) is a linear mixture of multiple independent task factors as in Theorem 2.
 Training 0-hidden layer autoencoders on this data, with our biological constraints, recovers the independent task factors in individual neural subspaces (Fig. \ref{fig:subspace_ae}A/B).
 Moreover, this only occurs when all constraints are present (Fig. \ref{fig:subspace_ae}A).
-Again, even though our theory applies to the linear setting, the same phenomena occur when training deep non-linear autoencoders on non-linear data; i.e. when \( \vx \) is a \textit{non-linear} mixture of multiple i.i.d. random variables, i.e. \( \train = \{ f(\vx) \} \) (Fig. \ref{fig:subspace_ae}C-D).
+Again, even though our theory applies to the linear setting, the same phenomena occur when training deep nonlinear autoencoders on nonlinear data; i.e. when \( \vx \) is a \textit{nonlinear} mixture of multiple i.i.d. random variables, i.e. \( \train = \{ f(\vx) \} \) (Fig. \ref{fig:subspace_ae}C-D).

-\textbf{Disentangling on a standard benchmark with VAEs}.
-We now consider a standard disentangling dataset (Fig. \ref{fig:subspace_vae}A; \citet{kim_disentangling_2018}.
-To be consistent with, and to compare to, the disentangling literature we use a VAE and measure disentangling with the familiar mutual-information gap (MIG) metric \citep{chen_isolating_2018}.
-For nonnegativity we ask the mean of the posterior to be nonnegative (via a ReLU) \footnotemark, but we \textit{do not} add a norm constraint as the VAE loss already one in its KL term between the Gaussian posterior and the Gaussian prior.
+\textbf{Disentanglement on a standard benchmark with VAEs}.
+We now consider a standard disentanglement dataset (Fig. \ref{fig:subspace_vae}A; \citet{kim_disentangling_2018}.
+To be consistent with, and to compare to, the disentanglement literature we use a VAE and measure disentanglement with the familiar mutual-information gap (MIG) metric \citep{chen_isolating_2018}.
+For nonnegativity we ask the mean of the posterior to be nonnegative (via a ReLU) \footnotemark, but we \textit{do not} add a norm constraint as the VAE loss already {\revision includes} one in its KL term between the Gaussian posterior and the Gaussian prior.

-While state-of-the-art results are not our aim (instead we wish to elucidate that simple biological constraints lead to disentangling), our disentangling results (Fig. \ref{fig:subspace_vae}B) are competitive and often better than those in the literature (comparing to results of many models shown in \citet{locatello_challenging_2019}) even though those models explicitly ask for a factorised aggregate posterior.
+While state-of-the-art results are not our aim (instead we wish to elucidate that simple biological constraints lead to disentanglement), our disentanglement results (Fig. \ref{fig:subspace_vae}B) are competitive and often better than those in the literature (comparing to results of many models shown in \citet{locatello_challenging_2019}) even though those models explicitly ask for a factorised aggregate posterior.
 The particular baseline model we show here is \(\beta\)-VAE (Fig. \ref{fig:subspace_vae}D).
-We see that (1) our constraints lead to disentangling (Fig. \ref{fig:subspace_vae}B-C); (2) including a ReLU improves \(\beta\)-VAE disentangling (as predicted by nonnegativity arguments above, Fig. \ref{fig:subspace_vae}D); and (3) our constraints give results in the Goldilocks region of high disentangling and high reconstruction accuracy (Fig. \ref{fig:subspace_vae}E).
+We see that (1) our constraints lead to disentanglement (Fig. \ref{fig:subspace_vae}B-C); (2) including a ReLU improves \(\beta\)-VAE disentanglement (as predicted by nonnegativity arguments above, Fig. \ref{fig:subspace_vae}D); and (3) our constraints give results in the Goldilocks region of high disentanglement and high reconstruction accuracy (Fig. \ref{fig:subspace_vae}E).